PaddlePaddle/PaddleSeg/contrib/CrossPseudoSupervision/README.md

 ## Training, Evaluation and Prediction

-Execute the following command to enter the folder where `CPS` is located:
+Execute the following command to enter the `CrossPseudoSupervision` folder:
 ```shell
 cd ./contrib/CrossPseudoSupervision
 ```